mkarner07/mkarner07.github.io/_posts/2023/2023-12-21-Sculpting-Your-Best-Year-Yet.md

 For me personally, Life Design is an actionable method that pinpoint the activities that ignite my energy and enthusiasm and also serves as a playbook on how to amplify their impact in my life.

-If you are interested in the topic and need more information about Life Design check out the [full book](https://amzn.to/3RxtzK8) or the [Designing Your Life webpage](https://designingyour.life/).
+If you are interested in the topic and need more information about Life Design check out the full book "Designing Your Life" or the [Designing Your Life webpage](https://designingyour.life/).

-*Short Disclaimer: The book-links are Amazon affiliate links.
-If you buy a book via the links, I will get a small comission.*
+*If you want to purchase the full book, please feel free to use [this affiliate link](https://amzn.to/3RxtzK8).
+When you make a purchase using this link, I receive a small commission.
+However, I strongly urge you to prioritize supporting your local bookstore whenever you decide to buy a book.*